kitao/divsugar/README.md

 };
 ```

-With the `playAnimation` method of nodes, it is possible to make the task which plays a sequence of animations automatically.
+With the `playAnimation` method of Nodes, it is possible to make the Task which plays a sequence of animations automatically.

 ```javascript
 node.playAnimation([